 LAFCo encourages the City to explore how to allow for annexations of the unincorporated areas, through individual annexations, a phased approach, or annexation of the whole area.
-The annexation plan should evaluate infrastructure needs, including sewer and right-of-way improvements, of the unincorporated areas as well.
-The annexation plan should address infrastructure improvements, identifies funding for these improvements, and assesses different approaches to annexation of the areas.
+LAFCo supports the City's intention to include in the Plan Update an evaluation of infrastructure needs, including sewer and right of way improvements, identification of funding for these improvements and an assessment of the different approaches to annexation for these areas into the annexation plan.

-3. The present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide.

-The City is anticipated to be able to meet service demands of foreseeable growth with project infrastructure improvements and other mitigation measures.
+- 3. The present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide. - The City is anticipated to be able to meet service demands of foreseeable growth with project infrastructure improvements and other mitigation measures.
 The City routinely adopts a Capital Improvement Plan (CIP) for City owned infrastructure and facilities.
 A comprehensive General Plan Update is currently in process which will address any potential issues regarding the need for additional infrastructure/services to meet future growth.